 \subsubsection{Optimization}

 For the training of the network we use the Adam optimizer~\cite{kingma2017adam}.
-The loss function is the mean square error divided by the number of patches and the number of training data as defined in \eqref{minimize}.
-As Lemma \ref{lemma:2} shows, stability of the network is tightly related with the multiplications of spectral norms of the weights.
-Therefore, we also perform experiments with a modified loss function by including a regularization term which we report in Section \ref{sec:reqularization}.
+The loss function is the mean square error as defined in \eqref{minimize} averaged by the batch size.
+We train the network for 10000 epochs with constant learning rate $10^{-3}$.